SkyStar-modules/Stowrage/docs/docs.md

 const data = new Stowrage({
   name: "some name", // name of the Stowrage
-  isPersistent: true, // allow's you to save to a SQLite db
+  persistent: true, // allow's you to save to a SQLite DataBase
   maxEntries: 5, // max entries allowed in the Stowrage, automatically discard the oldest entry });
 ```